Port Information Guide

 The Port of London spans the entirety of the Tidal River Thames from the Teddington Obelisk on the Surrey bank just downriver from Teddington Lock to the North Sea as pictured below, but is described as in Schedule 1 of the Port of London Act 1968 (as amended) but in general terms include the tidal Thames from Teddington, encompassing both banks up to mean high water, eastward to Foulness Point in the north and Warden Point in the south.
 In the estuary the limits extend from Foulness point to Gunfleet Old Lighthouse, thence to a position 3 miles north of Margate, and back to Warden Point.
 The port limits exclude the River Medway and certain other creeks and rivers.

-1. There are multiple designated anchorages in the Port of London, for a full list of anchorages, refer to pages 23 – 27 of the PLA Tide Tables and Port Information.
+1. There are multiple designated anchorages in the Port of London, for a full list of anchorages, refer to the 2023 PLA Tide Tables and Port Information guide.

 2. For rules on anchoring in the Port of London, refer to our General Directions for Navigation in the Port of London.